wolv3rine876/hpi-ii-project-2022/README.md

 ### Kibana

 To analyze and visualize the data, you can use [Kibana](https://www.elastic.co/de/kibana/).
-It automatically started with docker-compose and connected to elasticsearch.
+It is automatically started with docker-compose and connected to elasticsearch.
 Just go to http://localhost:5601 (make sure to put the correct ip here if it is running on a different host e.g. WSL2)!
 Create an index for the documents in elastic you want to analyze.
 After that you can configure a custom dashboard with different types of diagramms.
 ![](dashboard.png)